-This paper aims to examine the effects of fiscal policy on economic growth in Brazil between 1999 and 2017.
-For this purpose, a novel methodology is applied, using a Vector Autoregressive with Mixed Frequency (MIDAS-VAR) model, proposed by Ghysels (2016), which allows for the estimation of the spending multiplier by measuring the impact of high-frequency data at low-frequency and vice versa.
-The impact of various types of spending on the gross domestic product (GDP) is analyzed, including primary expenditure, personnel, social benefits, subsidies, investment, and costing, while the central government's primary revenue is used as the revenue variable.
+The objective of this study is to verify the macroeconomic effects of government spending shocks on activity in Brazil from 1999 to 2017.
+For this purpose, we calculate the spending multiplier using a methodology not yet applied in the literature, a Vector Autoregressive with Mixed Frequency, proposed by Ghysels (2016), more specifically, a mixed data sampling VAR - MIDAS-VAR.
+The mixed-frequency VAR models allow us to measure the impact of high-frequency data at low frequency and vice versa.
+To calculate the impact of the increase in spending on GDP (gross domestic product), different types of spending were considered, namely: primary expenditure, personnel, social benefits, subsidies, investment, and costing.
+The central government's primary revenue was used for the revenue variable.
 The expenditure and income series are the high-frequency variables (monthly observations), whereas GDP is a low-frequency series (quarterly).
-The estimated fiscal multipliers for primary spending are less than one, suggesting no significant Keynesian effect on output, with particular attention given to the investment multiplier, which is estimated to be close to zero.
-Our results suggest that the frequency of data matters, and government expenditure has no significant impact on real GDP growth in Brazil.
-Therefore, the ability of Brazilian fiscal policy to influence economic growth may be limited.
+The fiscal multipliers of primary spending found here are less than one, which suggests that there is no so-called Keynesian effect on output.
+Among the spending components, the investment multiplier attracted the most attention because its estimate was close to zero.